MaryamMirzada/KarYab-App/README.md

 Your support helps improve the project, encourages future development, and motivates continuous learning and innovation.

----

-# 👩‍💻 Author

-Created and developed by:

-**Maryam Mirzada**

----

-## About the Developer

-Passionate about creating clean, modern, and scalable web applications with a focus on great user experiences and responsive design.

----

 © 2026 KaarYab Afghanistan.
 All rights reserved.

 ---